-Net loss for the year ended April 30, 2019 was higher than comparative periods in 2018 and 2017 due to the \$20.9 million impairment recorded related to Caballo Blanco.
-Excluding this impairment cost, the net loss for the year ended April 30, 2019 were lower than the comparative period in 2018 and 2017, as the Company is lowering general expenditures until capital markets improve.
-Stock based compensation expense was lower due to the timing of the vesting period of options and restricted share units in the current period.
+Net loss for the year ended April 30, 2020 was lower than comparative periods in 2019 and 2018, as the Company is lowering general expenditures until capital markets improve.
+Stock based compensation expense was nil due to the timing of the vesting period of options and restricted share units in the current period.
+The Company also recognized a gain in change in timing of settling of cash flow (\$256,000) related to the US\$600,000 contingent liability.
 Foreign exchange resulted from the strengthening of the US dollar against the Canadian dollar.